 You can access our podcasts on iTunes and other players – or just listen on our site here.
 Make sure you subscribe to be alerted of the lasted releases!

-Our latest podcast releases:
+Our latest podcast release:

 Eps 030 – Larry Ward is a Dharma teacher who is passionate about neuroscience and meditation.
 Larry talks us through the three sorts of resilience that he sees in people.
 How to develop mindfulness through meditation to bring calm, recognise our breathing patterns, understand emotions, “reframe” and make choices.